Double Decreases: Left Right Center - 18 Methods

 Quick Steps

-Slip two stitches knitwise, one at a time, to the RH needle.
-Return the 2 slipped stitches to the LH needle by inserting the LH needle from right to left and withdrawing the RH needle.
-Finally, purl 3 stitches together.
+Slip two stitches knitwise, one at a time.
+Return these two slipped stitches to LH needle by inserting LH needle from right to left and withdrawing RH needle.
+Purl three stitches together.

 Worked: Purlwise